IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops.md

 ### Storage
 - ceph pod reporting `cephosd: failed to lookup binary path "/rootfs/usr/sbin/lvm" on the host rootfs` error.
   Solution:
-  this is due to missing lvm2 support, refer to known issue [6705](https://github.com/rook/rook/issues/6057#issuecomment-681732903) here: simply install lvm2 on all nodes will solve the problem.
+  This is due to missing lvm2 support, refer to known issue [6705](https://github.com/rook/rook/issues/6057#issuecomment-681732903) here:
+  Simply install lvm2 on all nodes will solve the problem.